julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, December 22, 2024.
+Monday, December 23, 2024.
 Quote of the day:

-> "To give thanks in solitude is enough.
-Thanksgiving has wings and goes where it must go.
-Your prayer knows much more about it than you do." - Victor Hugo
+> "There is no failure except in no longer trying." - Elbert Hubbard